jaypoulz/shared-writer-test/TEST_RESULTS.md

 **Root Cause**:
 When the node is gracefully shutdown without draining first, the old pod doesn't terminate cleanly.
 LINSTOR/DRBD doesn't release the volume mount from the old node, leaving it in a write-protected state.
 The new pod cannot acquire read-write access.

-**Additional Impact**:
+**Post-Test Impact**:
-The shutdown test left the storage pool on the shutdown node in an error state, preventing any further provisioning:
+After running this test, the storage pool on the shutdown node remains in an error state, preventing any further PVC provisioning:

 ```
 $ kubectl-linstor storage-pool list